chazzka/clanekcathedral/clanek.md

 Ukážeme si experiment, co dělá isolation forest kde se pokusime forestu nacpat nové data a budeme čekat že je označí dobře ale blbost, neoznačí.
 Vysvěltíme v pár větách jak isolation forest funguje v principu, spíš obecně jak funguje ta myšenka outlier detection a že to rozhodně není co chceme

 We can leverage on this knowledge and try to provide new, previously unseen novel datapoints to the algorithm to make it predict its label.
-First, we use Scikit Isolation Forest *fit* method, to f
+First, we use Scikit Isolation Forest *fit* method, to fit the regular data.
+With the data fit

 ### Supervised learning